slint-ui/slint/tools/viewer/README.md

 2. Click on the latest release
 3. From "Assets" download either `sixtyfps-viewer-linux.tar.gz` for a Linux x86-64 binary or `sixtyfps-viewer-windows.zip` for a Windows x86-64 binary.
-4. Uncompress the downloaded archive and find `sixtyfps-viewer`/`sixtyfps-viewer.exe` in the `bin` sub-directory.
+4. Uncompress the downloaded archive and run `sixtyfps-viewer`/`sixtyfps-viewer.exe`.

 ## Usage